Neithrop: History

 Further expansion in Neithrop occurred after 1850; thus St. Paul's Terrace and the houses on the west side of Paradise Road were among several small terraces that had been built in Neithrop village before 1881, besides some 50 houses in the newly laid out Park Road and Queen Street.
 A sawmill, timber yard and vine nursery had all come into existence behind the Magistrates court by 1882 and along Green Street and Nursery Lane, but only the Nursery Lane/Green Street vine nursery had survived until the 1920s.
 The by then town of Neithrop was formally incorporated into the borough of Banbury in 1889.

 Banbury town council built the houses in King's Road and on the Easington estate at the time.
 Other working-class type houses were built at the south end of Britannia Road and the area to the east between 1881 and 1930, and also in both Old Grimsbury Road and Gibbs Road in Grimsbury.
 More up-market houses were built in both the Marlborough Road area and in Bath Road, Kings Road, Park Road, and Queen Street in Neithrop.

 Neithrop used to be the site of Banbury's mid Victorian workhouse and later contagious diseases hospital,which was situated in Warwick Road for about 100 years.
 After World War II the workhouse was used as a hospital until it was demolished and built over in the 1980s.
 There have been various housing developments since the late 1980s.
-A old car show room and garage, opposite the Texaco garage, was demolished and replaced by a local housing scheme, in 2004, as was an old warehouse and car park that lay next to The Shires crossroads.
+An old car show room and garage, opposite the Texaco garage, was demolished and replaced by a local housing scheme, in 2004, as was an old warehouse and car park that lay next to The Shires crossroads.

+Neithrop was formerly a township in the parish of Banbury, in 1866 Neithrop became a separate civil parish, on 1 April 1932 the parish was abolished and merged with Banbury.
+In 1931 the parish had a population of 8165.